 The college/centre environment is such that all learners and staff are free to perform their studies/duties without sexual harassment from fellow learners, staff members, or others.
 Sexual harassment includes any single serious incident which the recipient finds offensive or repeated and/or unwanted verbal or physical advances which are offensive or objectionable to the recipient or which cause discomfort or humiliation or which interfere with the recipient's study/job performance.

-The prevention of bullying, intimidation and sexual harassment is an integral part of the college/centre ethos, which is covered by a Bullying, Intimidation and Sexual Harassment Policy.
+The prevention of bullying, intimidation and sexual harassment is an integral part of the college/centre ethos, which is covered the Teagasc Dignity and Respect Policy for Teagasc Learners

 The policy seeks to: